mrSamDev/landing-and-blog/src/content/blog/react-use-hook.md

 ## TL;DR

-React 19's new `use` hook dramatically reduces boilerplate for async operations and resource consumption, making quick demos and prototypes significantly easier to build.
-While React Query still reigns for production apps with advanced caching needs, `use` is a game-changer for rapid development.
+React 19's new use function dramatically reduces boilerplate for async operations and resource consumption, making quick demos and prototypes significantly easier to build.
+While React Query still reigns for production apps with advanced caching needs, use is a game-changer for rapid development.
 However, it's important to understand both its strengths and limitations before deciding which approach best fits your project.
+Notably, use is part of the React API and not a Hook.

 ## The Promise-Handling Revolution